nachetfalter/laravel-api/README.md

 4. Please run `php artisan key:generate`
 5. Please run `php artisan migrate`
 6. Now the API should be reachable at **POST** *host*`api/record-page-visit`

+### Docker Steps
+1. Please turn on your local docker service
+2. Please edit environment variables as fit in `docker-compose.yaml`
+3. Please run `docker-compose up --build --remove-orphans`
+4. The server is now running on `localhost:8000`

 ## Test
 You can run test via calling `php artisan test`